 “Well, I’m sorry to disappoint you.
 But it’s your own fault for listening to some crazy lady in your dreams telling you to travel halfway around the world.”

-“I never said Lupita was crazy,” he said, as if the woman in his dreams was a real person.
+“I never said Lupita was crazy,” he said as if the woman in his dreams was a real person.
 “I said she was very convincing.”
 He was even closer to Esperanza now.

 “Lupita!”
 She couldn’t believe what she heard.
 “Did you say Lupita?”

-“Yes, she introduced herself in the beginning.
+“Yes.
 She said she was from Guanajuato and that she had been looking for me for years.”
 His hands were now on her waist.

 Esperanza’s mind was rapidly filling with thoughts.
 Could it have been her wet nurse?
-Did she send him?
+Did she send Pierre?
 Why?
 Why would she send such a desirable man to her, knowing her situation, knowing she couldn’t be intimate with a man?
 Deep in thought, the questions abruptly came to a halt when she felt Pierre’s lips against hers.

 “I think it is supposed to happen.”